frontenddogma/web-development-glossary/manuscript/j.md

 : → Just-in-time compilation

 Job Access With Speech
 : A computer screen reader program for Microsoft Windows that allows blind and visually impaired users to read the screen either with a text-to-speech output or by a refreshable Braille display.
-JAWS is produced by the Blind and Low Vision Group of Freedom Scientific and was first released in 1995.&nbsp;[†](#w-jaws) ℹ︎&nbsp;[freedomscientific.com/products/software/jaws](https://www.freedomscientific.com/products/software/jaws/)
+JAWS is produced by the Blind and Low Vision Group of Freedom Scientific and was first released in 1995.&nbsp;[†](#w-jaws) ℹ︎&nbsp;[is.gd/EJwKy3](https://www.freedomscientific.com/products/software/jaws/)

 Joint Photographic Experts Group
-: The joint committee between ISO/IEC JTC 1 and ITU-T (formerly CCITT) that created and maintains the JPEG, JPEG 2000, and JPEG XR standards.&nbsp;[†](#w-joint-photographic-experts-group) ℹ︎&nbsp;[jpeg.org](https://jpeg.org/)
+: A joint committee between ISO/IEC JTC 1 and ITU-T (formerly CCITT) that created and maintains the JPEG, JPEG 2000, and JPEG XR standards.&nbsp;[†](#w-joint-photographic-experts-group) ℹ︎&nbsp;[jpeg.org](https://jpeg.org/)

 JPEG
 : A commonly used method of lossy compression and a file format for digital images, particularly for those images produced by digital photography.
 The degree of compression can be adjusted, allowing a selectable tradeoff between storage size and image quality.
 JPEG typically achieves 10:1 compression with little perceptible loss in image quality.
 Since its introduction in 1992, JPEG has been the most widely used image compression standard in the world, and the most widely used digital image format, with several billion JPEG images produced every day as of 2015.&nbsp;[†](#w-jpeg)